ljavuras/obsidian-power-tools/README.md

 The template will not work if a periodic note is created by clicking links to a non-existing periodic note.
 You will get a empty note with a correct periodic title in `Default location for new notes` rather than `Note folder` set in _Periodic Notes_.

 To fix this, manually move the note to the preferred location, and insert the tempelate manually with _Templater_.

+### Permanent fix
+Use _Tempelater_'s folder templates feature, combine with absolute paths in the template will fix it.